If you want to obtain copies of decisions, view court files or examine any other information held at the Court, this page will assist you.

 At any stage during a matter, both parties and non-parties to criminal and appeal matters may request access to documents contained on the court file.

-You can seek permission to search a criminal or appeal file by completing the application for access to crime or appeal file form.
+You can seek permission to search a criminal or appeal file by completing the Access to Court Records Request Form: Criminal and Appeal Cases.

 Return the completed form by email to firstname.lastname@example.org.